shipyardapp/Shipyard-Documentation/docs/reference/admin/audit-logs.md

 id: audit-logs
 title: Audit Logs
 hide_title: true
-description: Information about the Audit Logs in Shipyard.
+description: Information about the Audit Logs in Platform.
 View the events of your Organization.
 keywords:
   - audit
   - logs